Consistent Beliefs without Common Prior: Introduction

-In the case of asymmetric information, priors (in the ex-ante stage) are identified through elicitation by means of ex-ante bets, hence their meaning is clear.
-In the interpretation of type space as modelling a situation of genuine incomplete information, with priors serving as a convenient analytical method to describe hierarchies of beliefs, the ex-ante stage is at most a fiction.
+In the asymmetric information case, priors are elicited via ex-ante bets and have clear meaning.
+In the incomplete information case, priors are purely analytical, and the ex-ante stage is at most a fiction.

-In this paper, we propose a third interpretation of a type space.
-In our interpretation, the beliefs of the players are the primitives of the model, just as in the incomplete information interpretation, but here there is no room for belief hierarchies: a type space is only a collection of the beliefs of the players.
-According to this interpretation, a type space describes the beliefs of the players at the possible states of the world, and these beliefs govern the players' behaviours.

-In our interpretation of a type space, the ex-ante stage is empty of meaning.
-Moreover, since there is no room for belief hierarchies, the prior is not even an analytical tool for describing the belief hierarchies.
-Here, the \emph{adequate aggregation} of the player's beliefs and the \emph{consistency of the players' beliefs} are the notions corresponding to prior and common prior respectively, and \emph{beliefs} correspond to posteriors.

-In the multiple player case, the common prior takes the role of the prior.
-We propose three concepts of \emph{consistency of the players' beliefs} defined as: the players' beliefs are consistent if there is no arbitrage in the type space.
-In this sense, we extend a widely accepted definition applicable to the single-player setting to the multiple player model: in the single-player setting, a probability distribution is an adequate aggregation of beliefs if it excludes a Dutch book.

-However, in the multiplayer setting the players' beliefs may be not consistent, i.e., they may be incompatible with each other.
-Moreover, while in the single-player case, the notion of Dutch book unambiguously defines adequate aggregation, the multiple player case is more complex in that the no-arbitrage condition can be defined in several different ways.
-In parallel the concept of consistency of the players' beliefs can also be defined in several different meaningful ways.

-We start this paper by considering the single-player setting.
-Here, we follow the classical approach of \citet{deFinetti1972}, who showed that a subjective probability must be a non-negative, additive, normalised set function that excludes arbitrage (in particular, always choosing a winning gambling strategy).

-The difference between the classical setting and our setting in the single-player model is that in the classical setting the primitive is the prior (adequate aggregation), while in our setting the primitive is the beliefs (posteriors).
-We therefore first adapt the notions of conglomerability and disintegrability to the type space setting, and conclude that these two notions are not equivalent in this adaptation.
-In particular, disintegrability implies conglomerability, but not vice versa.

-We then consider the notion of money pump (Dutch Book), which is defined as a probability distribution over the state space which involves arbitrage.
-We then demonstrate that a probability distribution excludes arbitrage if and only if it is disintegrable (with respect to beliefs), and conclude that a probability distribution is an adequate aggregation of the beliefs if and only if it is disintegrable.

-Next, we turn our attention to the multiplayer setting.
-By mean of examples, we show that a type space in our setting (which is the same as in \citet{HellmanPinter2022} and is a generalisation of the finite type space used in \citet{Samet1998} among others) does not define belief hierarchies in general.
-Higher-order beliefs can certainly be crucial for determining a player's behavior (see, e.g., \citet{AllenMorris2001} among others).
-However, higher-order beliefs do not play any role in answering the question of whether or not the players' beliefs are consistent in a type space, see, e.g., \citet{Samet1998,Samet1998b,HellmanPinter2022} among others.